 7. Oversee the compensation philosophy of the Company to evaluate whether the structure will attract, retain, and motivate Executive Officers to effectively build shareholder value, with the help of the Company’s independent executive compensation consultant.

 8. Evaluate risks associated with the Company's compensation and benefits policies, plans, and programs and discuss with management procedures to identify and mitigate such risks.

-9. Review and approve corporate goals and objectives relevant to CEO compensation, evaluate the CEO’s performance in light of those goals and objectives, and recommend to the independent directors of the Board the CEO’s compensation.
-In determining the long-term incentive component of CEO compensation, the committee considers the Company’s performance and relative shareholder return, the value of similar incentive awards to CEOs at comparable companies and the awards given to the Company’s CEO in past years.
+10. Review and approve corporate goals and objectives relevant to CEO compensation, evaluate the CEO’s performance in light of those goals and objectives in coordination with the Chairman of the Board and the other independent directors, and recommend to the independent directors of the Board the CEO’s compensation.
+In determining the long-term incentive component of CEO compensation, the committee considers factors including the Company’s performance and relative shareholder return, the value of similar incentive awards to CEOs at comparable companies and the awards given to the Company’s CEO in past years.

-10. Determine the annual base compensation and incentive compensation for all Executive Officers, taking into account the proposals and recommendations of the CEO.
+11. Determine the annual base compensation and incentive compensation for all Executive Officers other than the CEO, taking into account the proposals and recommendations of the CEO.

-18. Monitor compliance by directors with the Company’s stock ownership guidelines.
+19. Monitor compliance by directors and executives with the Company’s stock ownership guidelines.

-The Committee shall meet at least four times per year, either in person or telephonically, at such times and places as the Committee shall determine.
+The Committee shall meet at least four times per year, at such times and places as the Committee and the Committee Chair shall determine.
 The Committee shall report regularly to the full Board with respect to its activities, including with respect to its activities in overseeing risk management within its area of oversight responsibility, but not less frequently than quarterly.
 A majority of the Committee members shall constitute a quorum.

 - Financial Expert